1 During his tenure in Company Command, CPT Edwards maintained a DMOSQ rate of 95% within his company, an improvement or more than 27% since taking command. In addition, he promoted 37 soldiers, graduated 43 soldiers from NCOES, and re-enlisted 21 of 23 eligible soldiers. Furthermore, he implemented

-# 2 For exceptional meritorious while serving as the Maintenance Platoon Sergeant.
-SFC Smith helped the battalion maintain an OR Rate of 98%.
+# 2 For exceptional meritorious service while serving as the Maintenance Platoon Sergeant.
+SFC Smith helped the battalion maintain an OR Rate of 98%, and improvement of nearly 8%, prior to him taking the job.
 He developed new maintenance procedures which resulted in a $300k saving in repair parts.
-He also re-wrote the Maintenance Shop SOPs and streamlined maintenance operations.
-His section conducted 1724 man hours of accident free labor.
+He also re-wrote the Maintenance Shop SOP and streamlined maintenance operations.
+His section conducted 1,724 man hours of accident free labor.
 They completed 322 maintenance job and were nominated as the best platoon in the battalion.

 # 3 While serving as Supply Sergeant with Company F, 234th Engineer Company, SSG James helped his company win the Army Supply of Excellence Award, being chosen over 2,000 other companies.
 This is a huge achievement considering just before he took the position, the previous Supply Sergeant was relieved and there were huge discrepancies on the property book.

-# 4 During his two year tenure in Battalion Command, LTC Austin successfully deployed his battalion to Iraq.
+# 4 During his two year tenure in Battalion Command, LTC Riley successfully deployed his battalion to Iraq.
 During the deployment, his battalion completed 2,800 hours of convoy operations without loss or injury.
 His battalion safely completed 789 convoy missions, delivering mission essential supplies to the forward lines.
-In addition, he maintained an operational readiness rate of 97% on all 127 of his battalion’s vehicles.
+In addition, he maintained an operational readiness rate of 97% on his battalion’s equipment (127 vehicles).

-The next four MSM bullet points are from my award during my Kosovo deployment.
+The next four sample MSM bullet points are from my award during my Kosovo deployment.

 # 6 During the MRX in Germany, CPT Holmes served as the G4 Plans Officer and assistant Chief of Plans.
 He had a vital role preparing the service support annex for operations orders, briefing the Commanding General and Chief of Staff and participating in the Military Decision Making Process.
 As a result, our Task Force had the required Logistics for the MRX and safely deployed from Germany to Kosovo.
 For his efforts, CPT Holmes was recognized as “Hero of the Battlefield” by the Observer Controllers.